VIRO: Robust and Efficient Neuro-Symbolic Reasoning with Verification for Referring Expression Comprehension: Method

 \paragraph{Uncertainty Verification (UV) in \texttt{FIND} Operator.} The \texttt{FIND} operator takes an argument \texttt{object\_name}, a noun phrase $l$ (\textit{e.g.}, ``guy'') in the query $Q$ (\textit{e.g.}, ``A middle guy in red'').
 It invokes an OVD model $D$ (\textit{e.g.}, Grounding DINO~\citep{liu2024grounding}) on image $I$ with label $l$ to generate a (possibly empty) set of proposals, \textit{i.e.}, $\{B_j\}_{j=1}^M \leftarrow D(I, l)$.
 While state-of-the-art OVDs offer powerful zero-shot grounding, they can yield high-confidence false positives (FPs) that are visually or semantically similar to $l$, which can propagate error through the reasoning pipeline, as shown in Figure~\ref{fig:viro_comp}.

 To mitigate FP proposals, we integrate a lightweight CLIP-based verification module within the \texttt{FIND} operator.
 This module provides a secondary check on the OVD's proposals by leveraging CLIP's discriminative power of binary classification tasks, effectively filters uncertain outputs while adding minimal computational overhead.
 Specifically, for each proposal $B_j$, we crop its corresponding image region, denoted as $I_j$.
-We predefine a bank of $K$ common categories $\mathcal{C}=\{c_1, c_2, \dots, c_K\}$ that are well-represented in CLIP.
+We predefine a bank of $K$ common categories $\mathcal{C}=\{c_1, c_2, \dots, c_K\}$ that are well represented in CLIP and serve as negative anchors for verification, where $K$ denotes the number of negative anchors.
 The verification score for $B_j$ is the average probability of being the target $l$ when compared one-on-one against each $c_k\in\mathcal{C}$:

 where $\operatorname{sim}(\cdot,\cdot)$ denotes cosine similarity between CLIP image/text embeddings and $\tau>0$ is a temperature.
 We accept $B_j$ as $l$ only if $S(l\mid I_j)\ge \delta_{l}$, where $\delta_{l}$ is a fixed or label-specific adaptive threshold.
 There is a trade-off in setting the threshold: when it is set close to $0.5$, true positives (TP) may be filtered out, while FPs may remain unfiltered.
 Since CLIP can exhibit inherent bias toward labels that were well-represented in its training data, this can affect the accuracy of the thresholding process.
 To mitigate this, we use ImageNet~\citep{deng2009imagenet} as an auxiliary dataset for per-label threshold calibration.
 Details of the calibration process are provided in Appendix~\ref{appendix:threshold}.
 To summarize, $S(l|I_j)$ serves as an uncertainty filter, assessing the degree of alignment between the given label $l$ and the regions $I_j$ proposed by OVD, and filtering out uncertain proposals.